-In our opinion, Syndicate 6134's annual accounts:
+In our opinion, 6134's syndicate annual accounts:

-- give a true and fair view of the state of the syndicate's affairs as at 31 December 2021 and of its loss and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted AccountingPractice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - have been prepared in accordance with the requirements of The Insurance Accounts Directive(Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
+- give a true and fair view of the state of the syndicate's affairs as at 31 December 2023 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.

-We have audited the syndicate annual accounts included within the Report and Annual Accounts (the "Annual Report"), which comprise: the Statement of financial position as at 31 December 2021, Income statement - Technical account, Income statement - Non-technical account, the Statement of cash flows, the Statement of changes in member's balances for the year then ended and the Notes to the syndicate annual accounts, which include a description of the significant accounting policies.
+We have audited the syndicate annual accounts included within the report and annual accounts (the "Annual Report"), which comprise: the Statement of financial position as at 31 December 2023; Income Statement: technical account - general business, Income statement: non-technical account, the Statement of cash flows, and the Statement of changes in member's balances for the year then ended, and the notes to the syndicate annual accounts, which include a description of the significant accounting policies.